openservicebrokerapi/servicebroker/spec.md

 ##### JSON Schema Objects

-A Platform will find it useful for the Broker to define exactly what is expected when making requests inside opaque input request objects and unspecified output responses, that mechanism is JSON Schema Object definitions.
-This allows Broker authors to programmatically define inputs and outputs for applicable requests.
+Platforms MAY be able to provide a better user experience if Service Brokers can programmatically define the inputs and outputs of requests using JSON Schema Object definitions.

 | Response field | Type | Description |
 | --- | --- | --- |